 And its producer, "the father of Indian cinema", Dadasaheb Phalke, would probably not have imagined that today Mumbai would be home to the world's largest film industry - by ticket sales and number of films produced, at least.
 Let alone that Bollywood would produce its very own scandals, from sex tapes to brawls, on a scale to rival Hollywood.

-We're toasting Bollywood with a glass of an East India cocktail, to Doctor Cocktail's formulation.
+We're toasting Bollywood with a glass of an East India cocktail.